-“We’re taking it out of Store 8 and bringing it into the core business,” Lore said at a presentation to reporters Thursday.
-Lore emphasized Walmart will be able to use its own store network, grocery supply chain and employees for the service.
+“We’re taking it out of Store 8 and bringing it into the core business,” Lore said at a presentation to reporters on Thursday.
+Lore emphasized that Walmart will be able to use its own store network, grocery supply chain and employees for the service.
 He argued that combination will help distinguish the offering from competitors.

 Walmart has added thousands of grocery pickup locations from stores, same-day home delivery options and introduced voice ordering for groceries off Google Assistant.